OhYash/KnowledgeDay/CONTRIBUTING.md

 - Liquid templating language for all of the tiny programming is there,
 - posts as created in markdown in [_posts](/_posts/) directory,
 - CSS(custom) in [assets](/assets) directory.
-- Jekyll (which is written in Ruby), builds it into a static site in [_site](_site/) directory.
-Github-pages updates the deployed website automatically (provided the build completes successfully :-p).
+- Jekyll (which is written in Ruby), builds it into a static site in `_site` directory.
+The gh-pages then deploys the website automatically (provided the build completes successfully :-p).

 The result is what you see at [knowledgeday.in](https://knowledgeday.in)